📋 Fencing Guides

 If Fence Voltage Suddenly Drops

 When voltage suddenly drops, check the grounding system and vegetation contact first—these account for 70–80% of sudden voltage loss.
-Test ground system resistance, inspect fence line for new vegetation growth or fallen branches, and check connections at energizer terminals.

 If Predator Breaches Increase